 Wrinkle relaxers and dermal fillers have been proven safe and effective by the Food and Drug Administration.

-Dermal fillers are used to add volume to the skin and smooth out wrinkles and creases, but Botox can be used to treat fine lines and prevent deeper wrinkles from forming.
+Dermal fillers add volume to the skin and smooth out wrinkles and creases, but Botox can treat fine lines and prevent deeper wrinkles from forming.
 Wrinkle relaxers are typically effective for patients whose primary concern is eliminating lines or diminishing the appearance of wrinkles caused by muscle activity.
 If you want more volume, structure, and the filling in of deeper creases or lines, dermal fillers may be the way to go.
 One of the best ways to determine which options suit you is to schedule an appointment with an experienced and skilled provider.

 The injector’s skill plays a huge role in the success of these nonsurgical procedures.
 Patients can learn more about their treatment options, ask questions, and get evaluated during a consultation for cosmetic injectables.
 About 30 minutes is all it abides for a patient to receive treatment to get back to their day.